You can download Government as 'Smart Client' Chapter 2 - Government as Informed Client here or find the full text below.

 The detailed brief will not predetermine the form of the design and will not prescribe the solution to the design team.
 Instead it provides a clear framework, milestones and measurable criteria that allows the design team to translate it into a design solution that meets, and ideally, exceeds the client’s needs and aspirations.

-- Ensure the Vision Statement and objectives of the project are retained in the detailed design brief.
+- Ensure the Vision Statement and objectives of the project are retained in the brief.

 - Develop further the use of benchmarks to assist in identifying design quality and success.